What is Endovenous Ablation?

 Radiofrequency endovenous ablation (RFA) is similar to EVLT in that it uses the heat to treat abnormal veins.
-However, instead of using laser energy, it uses RF energy produced by a catheter to close the veins being treated.
+However, instead of using laser energy, we use RF energy produced by a catheter to close the affected veins.

 Where Can I Find Out More About These Procedures?